markusklems/desema/workbench/ethereum/README.md

 - [For Ubuntu](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu)

 # Solidity Compiling
-Since the native compilation of Solidity is tedious and prone to error, we could use the online compiler:
+Since the native compilation of Solidity is tedious and prone to error, we could use the Browser-Based Compiler, which is a Browser-based IDE with integrated compiler and Solidity runtime environment without server-side components. https://ethereum.github.io/browser-solidity
-https://ethereum.github.io/browser-solidity

 # Initialization